Film: Killing Bono

 - Doomed by Canon: Even if you aren't aware of the specific fates of the McCormick brothers (i.e. that one becomes a music journalist and the other a wedding singer), it's still pretty obvious that Shook Up! isn't ultimately going to hit the big-time.

 - The Eighties: Complete with '80s Hair, alarming fashions and some kick-ass music.
+A bit of an Anachronism Stew, however, as the music and fashions don't quite match the times.

 - Fake Irish: Ben Barnes is English.